beothorn/greement/README.md

 - 5 gray squares.
 Mountains
 - Something to mark the ownership of a square, ie: beans

 ## Starting the game

-Put all squares, except the green ones, on the table facing down on a 10x10 grid.
+Put all squares, except the green ones (crops), on the table facing down on a 10x10 grid.
 Each player must choose a square to be his starting square.
 The square must not be connected to any other player starting square.
 If the player chooses a mountain, a lake or a gold mine he must choose another square.
 The tile is converted to a crop right after the player chooses it.

-After all players have chosen their starting squares turn all squares up.
-The player will have to buy the chosen square, so if a player chose a gold mine or land, he will have to pay the starting price.
+After all players have chosen their starting squares, turn all squares up.

 The table of values must be visible to all players, and will contain:
 - The land price